austinwillis/context-reducers/README.md

 ## Using the Store

-The store can be used with the `FluxConsumer` to access state values.
+The `FluxConsumer` property of the store is used to access state values.

 ```
 import Store from './createStore';